 Manual Breast Pump

 The SoftFeel™ flange is designed with comfort in mind, and minimal parts mean faster cleanup.
-At $29.99, it’s the registry addition you’ll be glad you didn’t have to figure out in the moment.
+At $29.87, it’s the registry addition you’ll be glad you didn’t have to figure out in the moment.

 Frida

-Postpartum Disposable Boyshort Underwear
+Disposable Postpartum Underwear

-It’s available in two sizes.
-At $15.99, they belong in every postpartum hospital bag.
+Currently at $11.89, they belong in every postpartum hospital bag.
 Shoutout to my best friend, a mother before I was, for the gift that kept on giving.

 Frida